The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Structural Properties of Power Contamination on Grids

-\begin{lemma} Let \( G(n,m) \) be a rectangular grid.
-Consider an initial contaminated set of cells \( S \) forming a zig-zag path that starts from the top-left cell, descends to the bottom row of the grid at an angle of \( \pi/4 \), then ascends to the top row at the same angle, and repeats this pattern across the grid.
-Such an initial configuration will lead to the entire grid becoming contaminated. \end{lemma}
+Therefore every cell of column $j+1$ becomes contaminated, so column $j+1$ is fully contaminated.\qedhere \end{proof} \begin{lemma} Let $G(n,m)$ be a rectangular grid.
+Consider an initial contaminating set of cells $S$ forming a zig-zag path that starts from the top-left cell, descends to the bottom row of the grid at an angle of $\pi/4$, then ascends to the top row at the same angle, and repeats this pattern across the grid.
+Such an initial configuration leads to the entire grid becoming contaminated. \end{lemma}

-\begin{proof} We partition the grid into multiple square subgrids, each corresponding to a single “zig” or “zag” segment of the path.
-By Lemma\ref{5}, each such subgrid becomes fully contaminated, resulting in a completely contaminated rectangular block (a “perfect contaminated rectangle”).
+\begin{proof} Let $S=\{(r_j,j)\mid 1\le j\le m\}$, where $(r_j,j)$ denotes the unique cell of the zig-zag path in column $j$.
+Since the path starts at the top-left corner and initially descends by one row at each step, its restriction to the first $n$ columns is exactly the main diagonal $(1,1),(2,2),\dots,(n,n)$ of the square subgrid induced by columns $1,\dots,n$.
+Hence, by Lemma~\ref{lem:diagonal-square}, this $n\times n$ square becomes fully contaminated.

-If there remains at least one column to the right of the current contaminated rectangle that is not yet fully contaminated, we apply Lemma~\ref{lemma_bottom_row} using the contaminated cells in the adjacent column to propagate the contamination further.
-Repeating this process step by step eventually contaminates all remaining columns, thereby contaminating the entire grid.
-An example of this case is illustrated in Figure \ref{fig:lemma17}. \end{proof}
+We now prove by induction on $j$ that every column $j\in\{n,n+1,\dots,m\}$ becomes fully contaminated.
+The base case $j=n$ has already been established.

-\begin{lemma} If the number of columns $m$ is odd, then in any optimal contamination configuration all contaminated cells are located in columns of odd index.
-Equivalently, no contaminated cell appears in a column with an even index. \end{lemma}
+Assume that column $j$ is fully contaminated for some $j\ge n$ with $j<m$.
+By construction of the zig-zag path, column $j+1$ contains the contaminated cell $(r_{j+1},j+1)\in S$.
+Therefore, by Lemma~\ref{lem:full-column-propagation}, column $j+1$ becomes fully contaminated.

-\begin{proof} Due to the contamination rules, any contaminated cell in an even column can be shifted one step left to the adjacent odd column without reducing its effect.
-Repeating this for all such cells yields an optimal configuration supported entirely on odd columns. \end{proof}
+By induction, every column from $n$ to $m$ becomes fully contaminated.
+Since the first $n$ columns were already fully contaminated, the whole grid $G(n,m)$ becomes fully contaminated. \qedhere \end{proof}